Address:Elfrida Rathbone Camden - Leighton College

 We are a regional provider accepting learners across all London boroughs

-We are a SEND further education provision for young people with learning disabilities.
+We are a further education provision for young people with learning disabilities.
 We deliver two courses, the Personal Development course (two years) and the Employability course (one year).
 Students acheive Ascentis qualifications iboth Life Skills and Employment Skills including numeracy and literacy.
 Student are also entered into the Arts Award qualification.

 Leighton College has a programme of work placements opportunities throughout the academic year.
 Opportunities include placements in local businesses, retail, catering and animal welfare.